tinacms/rfcs/tinacms-open-authoring-implementation.md

 ```

-And add a way to enter edit-mode from within your site
+And add a way to enter edit-mode from within your site.
+This will first verify that we are authenticated and have a valid fork.
+If so, it will take us into edit-mode.

 ```ts
 import { useOpenAuthoring } from '../../open-authoring/open-authoring/OpenAuthoringProvider'